angela1C/Responsive_Web_Design/bootstrapping/bstrap4.md

 </script>
 ```

-jQuery's `.addClass()` function, which allows you to add classes to elements.
+jQuery's `.addClass()` function  allows you to add classes to elements.

-For example, you could make all the elements with the class text-primary shake by adding the following to your document ready function:
+For example, you could make all the elements with the class `text-primary` shake by adding the following to your document ready function:

 `$(".text-primary").addClass("animated shake");`